githwxi/ATS-Temptory/docgen/MISC/GSEQ-intro.md

   It is the z-version of `forall` that can be understood as applying `forall` to the sequence obtained from zipping the two sequences passed as the given arguments of `zforall`.
+  For those knowing vector arithmetic, zipping is performed for computing inner product.

 * zforeach: It is the z-version of `foreach`.
 * zfoldleft: It is the z-version of `foldleft`.